JoshStevensistheBatman/Notes-APP/README.md

-This is a django web app that allows users to use basic crud functionality for Notes Open Images folder to see screenshots
+This is a django Note taking app that has CRUD functionality with function based views.
+Please open Images folder to view screenshots.
-Project that uses mysql database
-Has basic crud functionality with function based views